List of Outlander episodes

-Outlander is a television drama series based on the Outlander series of historical time travel novels by Diana Gabaldon.
+Outlander is a historical drama television series based on the book series of the same name of historical time travel novels by Diana Gabaldon.
 Developed by Ronald D. Moore and produced by Sony Pictures Television and Left Bank Pictures for Starz, the show premiered on August 9, 2014.
 It stars Caitríona Balfe as Claire Randall, a married former World War II nurse, later surgeon, who in 1946 finds herself transported back to the Scotland of 1743 where she meets and falls in love with the dashing Highland warrior Jamie Fraser (Sam Heughan) and becomes embroiled in the Jacobite risings.